pratikju/servidor/README.md

   -g string
     	Mention the gitPath if its different on hosting machine (default "/usr/bin/git") -p string
-    	Port on which gitbucket will listen (default "8000") -r string
+    	Port on which servidor will listen (default "8000") -r string
-    	Set the path where repositories will be saved, Just mention the base path("repos" directory will be automatically created inside it) (default "/home/administrator/gitbucket")
+    	Set the path where repositories will be saved, Just mention the base path("repos" directory will be automatically created inside it) (default "/home/administrator/servidor")
   -s	Enable tls connection
 ```